 Turkish Airlines Free Transit Hotel Advice

 So the question is, how are you supposed to know if there are any earlier flights?
-The easiest way is to look at your available flight options when you are booking your reservation but other than that, you can check through Turkish Airlines’ own reservation system.
+The easiest way is to look at all your available flight options when booking your reservation.
+But other than that, you can always check through Turkish Airlines’ own reservation system.
 Just make a dummy booking and see how many flights are available before/after your scheduled flights.
 If there are none, you should be good.
 If there are, then you prolly won’t qualify.

 And lastly, Turkey does require U.S. citizens to have a tourist visa when entering their country.
-And in order to use the transit hotel, you will need to apply for a visa as the contract hotel is outside of the airport (post immigration).
-You can get a visa prior to travel or upon arrival to IST.
-The price is currently $30 USD payable in cash only.
-However, I don’t recommend you get a visa until you are confirmed for a free transit hotel.
+And in order to use the transit hotel, you will need to have a travel visa in hand as the contracted hotels are all located outside of the airport.

 So that’s my story and the reason why I just spent the last 15 hours inside the Turkish Airlines CIP Lounge.
 Though there are worst places to be, I would have much rather been sleeping in a normal bed instead of on two lounge chairs pushed together.
 But at the end of the day, I had no one to blame but myself.
 Turkish Airlines does offer some pretty amazing perks if you qualify for them but don’t go out of your way to make your schedule qualify for them.
 They will find out and they will deny you whatever perk you are trying to hack.